-- Getting the higher mobility component of Disability Living Allowance (pages 65 to 68). - Scoring 8 points or more in the 'moving around' area of your Personal Independence Payment assessment (pages 55 to 57). - Scoring 10 points in the 'planning and following a journey' area of your Personal Independence Payment assessment, due to psychological distress.
+- Getting the higher mobility component of Disability Living Allowance. - Scoring 8 points or more in the 'moving around' area of your Personal Independence Payment assessment. - Scoring 10 points in the 'planning and following a journey' area of your Personal Independence Payment assessment, due to psychological distress.
 This only applies if you live in England. - Scoring 12 points in the 'planning and following a journey' area of your Personal Independence Payment assessment, due to psychological distress.
 This applies if you live in Scotland or Wales.